 This will be the first-ever joint meeting of these two International cell biology organizations, and will see cell biologists from across the world coming together to showcase and discuss their work.

 This meeting will bring together scientists from diverse disciplines working in various parts of the world having the common goal of understanding properties of cells and how they function.
 We aim to create a platform for cell biologists, to have the opportunity of listening to latest discoveries in the field and, sharing results and ideas.
 It is hoped that this meeting will bridge people to initiate new collaborations.
+This will also serve as a forum for interaction among scientists, clinicians and industry.

 Sessions on cell biology education, what a career in cell biology means, scientific writing and ethics are also planned.
 Latest tools available to cell biologists will also be discussed and showcased.
 Corporate sector that helps cell biology research by manufacturing/distributing equipment & resources, will play an active part in showcasing their latest products.
 Highlights are mini symposia, and a special session to commemorate discovery of GPI anchors.
 It is also proposed to host pre and post-conference satellite meetings in other cities of India.